xma711/notebook/linux/commands/sed/README.md

 rename
 -------------------
-rename is similar, but it is used for renaming files:
+Rename is similar, but it is used for renaming files:

 rename 's/ACDC/AC-DC/' files
 where 'AC-DC' will replace any 'ACDC' in the file names